JetBrains/educational-plugin/CONTRIBUTING.md

 should be used
 6. To build plugin distribution use *:buildPlugin* Gradle task.
 It creates an archive at `build/distributions` which can be installed into your IDE via `Install plugin from disk...` action found in `Settings > Plugins`.

-# CLA
-You need to have a signed Contributor License Agreement (CLA) sent to JetBrains before your code can be merged.
-Please [request it here](https://www.jetbrains.com/agreements/cla/).

 # Supporting different platforms